0-lucas/music-analysis/README.md

 # Music Analysis

-This is a entirely egotistical project where I brag about my musical taste.
+This is an entirely egotistical project where I can appreciate my musical taste.

-Data was retrieved from Last.fm, using [Chan's data export](https://mainstream.ghan.nl/export.)  for pure laziness of setting up the Last.fm API

-My Last.fm profile is [saintcecilla](https://www.last.fm/user/saintcecilla)

 ___
 ## Warning for the statisticians